hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 ```

 !!! important

     Select an IP address and port map that aren't being used for the other containers.
 Additionally mount the newly created
-folder `./config/nodes/newnode` to the `/opt/besu/keys` directory of the new node.
+    folder `./config/nodes/newnode` to the `/opt/besu/keys` directory of the new node, as seen in the example above.

-### 4. Update prometheus.yml
+### 4. Update prometheus configuration

-Update prometheus.yml under ./config/prometheus/ to enable metrics gathering and to show up under Grafana.
+Update prometheus.yml under [`./config/prometheus/`](https://github.com/ConsenSys/quorum-dev-quickstart/tree/master/files/besu/config/prometheus) to enable metrics gathering and to show up under Grafana.
-Insert the following under scrape_configs in the file.
+Insert the following under `scrape_configs` section in the file.
 Make sure to change the `job_name` and `targets` appropriately if you have changed them:

 ```yaml
 - job_name: newnode